-Built for the 1972 Olympic Games on the staggering quantities of rubble delivered from the war-time destruction of Munich, the Olympiapark was—and still is—considered an architectural and landscape wonder.
+Built for the 1972 Olympic Games on the staggering quantities of rubble delivered from the wartime destruction of Munich, the Olympiapark was—and still is—considered an architectural and landscape wonder.
 The jewel in the crown is the Olympic Stadium, former home of Bayern Munich soccer team.
 With its truly avant-garde sweeping canopy roof, winding its way across various parts of the complex, it was an inspired design for the big events of the 1972 Olympic Games.
 Tragically, a bigger event relegated what was heading to be the most successful Games to date to the sidelines.
 It was from the adjacent accommodation area that a terrorist attack on the Israeli team began, eventually leaving 17 people dead.

-conducted on a Disneyland-style train throughout the day.
+Unlike many former Olympic sites around the world, today the area is heavily used; it's home to numerous concerts and sporting events, and is a haven for joggers, swimmers, and people just wishing to relax.
+Tours of the park are conducted on a Disneyland-style train throughout the day.
 For the more adventurous, how about climbing the roof of the Olympic Stadium and rappelling down?
-For the best view of the whole city and the Alps, take the elevator up the 955-foot Olympiaturm (Olympic Tower) or try out the revolving Michelin-starred Restaurant 181 on the same level.
+For the best view of the whole city and the Alps, take the elevator up the 955-foot Olympiaturm (Olympic Tower) or try out the revolving Restaurant 181 on the same level.